capeafrl/cape/README.md

 # cape
-This is a place to place all software for CAPe
+This is changing as we speak.